Brazilian Bombshell Erika Gray Flaunts Incredible Curves In Risque Bunny Costume

 You are going to die one day.. it’s a fact ????
 So why would you spend time giving a fuck about things that don’t improve the quality of your life?
 You only have a limited amount of time on this beautiful planet of ours ???? …:So choose where you give your fucks wisely ???? – Photographer | @ryanastamendiphotography ????

-Luckily for enamoured fans, Erika has a tendency to post NSFW photos on her social media accounts.
+Luckily for enamored fans, Erika has a tendency to post NSFW photos on her social media accounts.
 In fact, most of her Instagram posts show the stunner showing off her killer curves in an assortment of skimpy outfits.

 On Sunday, the beauty uploaded an explicit photo on Instagram that got temperatures rising.
 For the picture, Erika only wore a satin, nude-colored bra and matching, sheer stockings.

 Last week, the model also drove fans wild with a particularly cheeky post.
 The photo showed the stunner facing away from the camera, wearing a thong, leopard print swimsuit.
-Erika showed off her perky derriere in the revealing, leopard print one-piece from the brand SSW Wear.
+Erika showed off her perky derriere in the revealing, leopard-print one-piece from the brand SSW Wear.

 To see more of Erika, be sure to check out her Instagram account.